 Automating collections minimizes error, reduces fraud risk, simplifies reconciliation, and saves your employees time, too.

-3. Use online payment methods.
+3. Use a payment collection website.

-With a payment collection website, your customers’ invoices are password-protected and they can pay electronically using Automated Clearing House (ACH), debit cards, or credit cards.
+With a payment collection website, your customers’ invoices are password-protected, and they can pay electronically using Automated Clearing House (ACH), debit cards, or credit cards.
 Websites minimize the need for staff processing and allow you to view payments immediately.
 Attach a link to your payment collection website in every message

 4. Automate high-volume, low-dollar collections.

 Electronic data interchange (EDI) software allows businesses to exchange information or data (names, amounts, bank account information) related to payments.
 Use features like invoice detail and universal payment identification code (UPIC), which is used to secure proprietary bank account information.

 6. Re-evaluate your billing policies.

 Send invoices to your customers on a regular basis with payment options, terms, and amounts past due.
 Your process should include immediate contact with customers when their bill is late so they’re aware of overdue balances and how to take care of them.
 You might also consider billing more than once a month, so customers in week one won’t have an extra three weeks to hold onto their cash before they even receive an invoice.